Clever detective work by expert dog bite solicitor James McNally pays off.

-James McNally’s expertise as one of the UK’s foremost specialist dog bite solicitors led Carly to Slee Blackwell and James agreed to take the case on, representing her on a No Win – No Fee basis.
-A letter of claim was sent to the farmer, but no response received.
+She contacted specialist dog bite solicitor James McNally for a free initial assessment of her claim.
+James, who has been called “The Dog Bite Solicitor” by the national newspapers, agreed to take the case on, working on a No Win – No Fee basis.
+A letter of claim was sent to the farmer, but no response was received.
 James arranged to obtain medical evidence which confirmed there was permanent scarring and that Carly was now had a fear of dogs which had not previously been the case.

 As the defendant was evidently unwilling to cooperate James made arrangements for court proceedings to be issued.
 However, at the eleventh hour the insurance company, NFU Mutual, contacted us to confirm they were the defendant’s insurers and would deal with the claim.